 Cool as a Cucumber Soup

-With temperatures at tropical levels all over the country, this week’s recipe is one of my favorite easy, no-cook soup featuring cucumbers with lots of fresh herbs in a vegan sour cream (or coconut yogurt) base.
-No matter what else you’ll be serving to celebrate the Fourth of July, this soup would be a great addition to your meal — it’s especially refreshing served with grilled veggies.
+When temperatures hit tropical levels, I turn to this recipe for an easy, no-cook soup featuring cucumbers and lots of fresh herbs in a refreshing base.
+No matter what else you serve for midsummer meals, this soup is a great addition.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photo by Ricki Heller of Diet, Dessert, and Dogs.

 - 2 large flavorful cucumbers, seeded (leave unpeeled if organic)